-The baby sleep schedule for a newborn comes quite naturally at first.
-Ideal now is to support her natural newborn sleep patterns and gently instill a good day-and-night rhythm.
+The baby sleep schedule for a newborn comes quite naturally at

-Please do not feel
+Please don't feel

 uncomfortable if your little one does not seem to behave like "most